0x4c37373230/Samuel-T.-Copen/README.md

 # Samuel-T.-Copen

 A typescript bedrock port of the JE Copenheimer project; a discord bot designed to scan the internet for MC servers and ping them to get information about them.
-Named after Samuel Theodore Cohen; inventor of the neutron bomb
+Named after Samuel Theodore Cohen; inventor of the neutron bomb.
+Note that the server storing is inefficient as it's quite slow.
+This was just made as a POC and not intended for actual usage, feel free to improve it anyways

 **TODO**:
-- "Multithreading"
+- Worker threads
 - Reader Streams

 ### Dependencies